 - Lighting Controls

 High-efficiency cooking and refrigeration equipment can be 30–45% more efficiency than conventional models.

 Hospital cafeterias and kitchens can be a major source of energy consumption.
-Hospitals can reduce kitchen energy costs by upgrading to high-efficiency cooking equipment.
+Hospitals can reduce kitchen energy costs by upgrading to high-efficiency ventilation and cooking equipment.
 Efficiency Maine offers incentives for:

 Administrative offices, examination rooms and reception areas use office equipment and medical equipment that can have a big electrical draw, even when not in use.
 Consider purchasing ENERGY STAR certified equipment when next updating office equipment, which is 30-75% more efficient than standard equipment.
 There are also resources to help you identify energy demands of medical equipment; some medical equipment may also be able to be powered down during off-hours.
 To learn more about ways to manage electricity demand of medical equipment, click here for a National Renewable Energy Lab Report.
 And to learn more on how to reduce electricity usage, visit the Energy Star website.

 Don’t see your energy solution listed above?
 Efficiency Maine also offers incentives for customized, site-specific energy solutions, including integrated HVAC controls, building envelope upgrades, combined heat and power installations, and more.
 Click here for more information on the Custom Program.